elizagamedev/shell-command-x.el/README.md

   explicit user input.
 While the extra templating is a fantastic feature, its focusing behavior conflicts with an ordinary `display-buffer-alist`-based workflow.
 The two packages are theoretically compatible with one another.
+- [async-shell.el](https://github.com/sgpthomas/async-shell).
+In addition to the
+  special-mode like features, provides some additional features via a transient-based interface.
+It operates separately from the built-in `shell-command`, but all in all, it's very similar to shell-command-x.el.